SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 :::

-* In the second stage, **admins or designated reviewers get a new the task**:
+* In the second stage, **admins or defined custom reviewers get a new task**:
-  * After all members tasks are completed, a new task is created for admins or designated reviewers to take one of the following actions:
+  * After all members complete their task, a new task is created for admins or custom reviewers to take one of the following actions:
-    * **Add Owners**, by approving the suggestions made by members or deciding on an owner yourself
+    * **Add Owners**, by approving the suggestions made by members or deciding on an owner themself
     * **Archive** the workspace
     * **Delete** the workspace